 Worry does not empty tomorrow of its sorrow.
 It empties today of its strength.Corrie Ten Boom

 We have all been told numerous times to stop worrying and instead live in the moment.
 But it’s hard to do in ‘normal’ times and much worse during tough times like these.
-Below are a few tips that can help you learn to appreciate the now and focus on living in the moment during the pandemic.
+Below are a few tips that will help you learn how to live in the moment and appreciate the NOW during the pandemic.

 We are living in chaotic moments where a lot of things are happening around us every day that make us feel anxious and stressed.
 Your mind could be full of chatter, and you are always overthinking situations, thus increasing your anxiety.
 Taking care of your mental health is vital.
 As much as possible, we should try to pause and take a breath to stay calm.

 Practicing mindfulness is one way to quiet the chatter in your mind and stay calm.
-When living in the moment, you focus on the now and become aware of your surroundings, feelings, and thoughts, with no judgments.
+When learning how to live in the moment, you focus on the now and become aware of your surroundings, feelings, and thoughts, with no judgments.
 You observe things objectively without the influence of the past or future by just focusing on reality.

 Calming your mind and emotions will help you see things more clearly and stop worrying.
 Most of the time, the things we worry might happen, don’t.
 Mindfulness also increases connectivity and reduces the feelings of being lonely and isolated.

 You Might Also Like: Develop a Healthy Relationship With Food Through Mindful Eating

 - Enjoy the important moments and be grateful for them

 Time waits for no one; not even a pandemic.
 Life is still going on, and even though it is tough right now, we can make the best of the situation we are in, and find something to make us smile.
 We are getting older, and we can’t put our lives on hold until the unknown future date when the pandemic will end.
 We have to learn how to live in the moment.